woonkoksin/woonkoksin.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Hi!
 I advocate for achieving transformative resilience in the context of climate and environmental sustainability.
 I am passionate about adopting AI models with sustainable processes and systems-analytical approaches on issues related to the `environment-economic-social well-being` nexus.
 Currently, I am currently supervising/co-supervising 17 postgraduate students (5 Ph.D. and 12 Master), and 7 postgraduate students have graduated under my supervision.

 I have authored `87` articles in international refereed journals, with 45 as the sole first or corresponding author.
 55 articles are published in SCI Q1 journals, including [Science](https://www.science.org/), [Renewable and Sustainable Energy Reviews](https://www.sciencedirect.com/journal/renewable-and-sustainable-energy-reviews), and [Resources, Conservation & Recycling](https://www.sciencedirect.com/journal/resources-conservation-and-recycling).
 3 papers have been selected as ESI Top 1% Highly Cited Papers.